Adopt best practices for each process

 • ....

 However, as Arnaud Coulon, HR Data Expert at Sopra Steria Next, mentions in his blog, mypeopleanalytics, the Human Resources function has a unique role to play.
 Indeed, it still needs to develop its own capacity to make its data reliable, protect it, share it and make the most of it.
 At the same time, it is a key player in developing the skills of the entire organization on Data topics.
-There are therefore two challenges to be met in order to support the company in the efficient and informed use of particularly sensitive data.
+There is therefore a double challenge to be met to support the company in an efficient and informed use of particularly sensitive data.

 Implementing HR data governance defines the rules and processes related to HR data management.
-Provides a space to ensure that data is consistent, reliable, secure, used correctly and compliant.
+It provides a space to ensure that data is consistent, reliable, secure, used correctly and compliant.

-The HR function finds itself in a situation of indispensable acculturation.
-Understanding individual preferences, whether on learning methods or behaviors towards collaborative work, requires an effort from the function and tools that make them want to go deeper into the subject.
-The validity of the data, the cleaning of the bass, is an issue that the function faces.
-The versatility of the function will, once again, be able to express itself within the framework of its tools, and in particular that of its HRIS.
+The HR role finds itself in a situation of mandatory acculturation.
+Understanding individual preferences, whether on learning methods or behaviors towards collaborative work, requires an effort from the role and tools that make them want to dive deeper into the subject.
+The validity of the data, the cleanlyness of the database, is a challenge that the department faces.
+The versatility of the role will, once again, be able to express itself within the framework of its tools, and in particular that of its HRIS.

-Markess counts 600 HR solutions in its latest study, and the digital solutions expert believes that this offer will continue to expand in 2023.
+Markess counts 600 HR solutions in its latest study, and the digital solutions experts believe that this offer will continue to expand.
 In this environment where six players have 30% of the market share, the inflation of the offer is both an opportunity to benefit from highly specialized solutions but it also represents a lack of readability for HR teams.

-The year 2023 will be marked by a rationalization of HR tools, as well as special attention to software interoperability.
+The upcoming years will be marked by rationalizing HR tools, as well as giving a special attention to software interoperability.
 Finally, the performance criteria for these tools will shift towards the experience of users who are now a priority: employees and managers.

 How to facilitate the adoption of an HR application?

-According to the equipment of the collaborators we also note the increasing use of the mobile, certain functionalities become essential:
+According to the equipment of the collaborators we also note the increasing use of the mobile devices, certain functionalities become essential:

 • Preparing for interviews